jolaleye/horizon-theme-vscode/README.md

 If you want to change something, open the Command Palette with `Ctrl+Shift+P` and select **Preferences: Open Settings (JSON)**.
 You can then override VS Code's defaults or Horizon's colors in the right side of the settings view.
 Check out some of the personalization options below to customize Horizon to suit your taste.

-For more info on theming, visit the [Extension Authoring Guide](https://code.visualstudio.com/docs/extensions/themes-snippets-colorizers) and [Theme Color Reference](https://code.visualstudio.com/docs/getstarted/theme-color-reference).
+For more info on theming, visit the [Theme Authoring Guide](https://code.visualstudio.com/api/extension-capabilities/theming) and [Theme Color Reference](https://code.visualstudio.com/api/references/theme-color).

 ### Sidebar Contrast